Member-Managed and Manager-Managed LLC

 What LLC Managers Do

-• Chief Executive Officer (CEO) - Oversees overall business strategy and operations
+• Chief Executive Officer (CEO) - S/he is in charge of the general business strategy and operations.

-• Chief Financial Officer (CFO) - Manages financial planning and reporting
+• Chief Financial Officer (CFO) - Oversees finances and reporting.

-• Chief Marketing Officer (CMO) - Develops and implements marketing strategies
+• Chief Marketing Officer (CMO) - designs and executes marketing strategies.

-• Chief Operating Officer (COO) - Handles daily operational activities
+• Chief Operating Officer (COO) - Deals with day to day operations.

-LLC managers have specific overriding responsibilities to the company that are critical for business success.
-These responsibilities include making strategic decisions and taking actions on behalf of the LLC, such as:
+Managers of LLC are given certain overriding obligations to the company, which are crucial in business success.
+Such responsibilities involve making of strategic decisions and acting on behalf of the LLC which include:

-• Entering into contracts with vendors, suppliers, and clients
+• Making contracts with vendors, suppliers and clients.

 Member-Managed LLCs